Skip to main content

 • F-1 students who have been in the U.S. for less than five years are generally exempt from FICA (Social Security and Medicare) tax withholdings on their wages.

-• The 12-month self-evaluation date range must span from the date the student started working for your company during their STEM Extension period to 12 months after the start of their STEM Extension began.
+• The 12-month self-evaluation date range must span from the date the student started working for your company during their STEM Extension period to 12 months after the start of their STEM Extension.

 • The final self-evaluation date range must span from the date the student started working for your company during their STEM Extension period to the end of their STEM Extension OR the date they stopped working for your company, whichever is sooner.